When should a delivery business use Google Maps to plan routes?

 - Bonus: Transit, walking, or bicycle routes are involved

 To use Google Maps as a route planner, look no further than this helpful guide Google has put together.

 Will Google Maps optimize a route with multiple stops?

 Often, Google Maps is confused with being a route optimization tool.
 It can definitely be used for planning a route with multiple stops.
 The distinction here is that while Google Maps is a tool that can be used to find the shortest route between multiple stops, it was never designed to find the optimal order of those stops in your route.
 The person planning routes will need to plot addresses in Google Maps, and spend the time manually determining the most efficient order to serve them in.
 If you tell Google what order those stops should go in, you’ll get the best results possible for which roads to take; but you can’t ask it to provide the stop order for you.

-The optimization of stop order is one way in which delivery route optimization software separates itself as a category from Google Maps’ software, which functions as a route planner for multiple stops, but not as a route optimizer.
-In fact, Google Maps is actually referred to as a “web mapping service”.
+The optimization of stop order is one way in which delivery route optimization software separates itself as a category from Google Maps’ software, which functions as a “web mapping service”, not as a route optimizer.

 What is route optimization?